NAMTeam/namteam.github.io/README.md

 `class` will accept any Bootstrap class.
 Note that if color is required to highlight status, add `nam-compat-status` to the `class` parameter.
 This will highlight individual cells based on what's inside them (yes/no/partial).
 Any other text will not be styled.

 **NOTE:** In future this will be refined to allow us to explain why a particular piece does not have full compatibility.

+**NOTE:** Table headings are mandatory, otherwise if you want finer control use HTML instead.

 ## Credits